aere69/AzureGuide/README.md

-# AzureGuide
+# Azure Guide

-Azure General Guides and Scripts
+Personal journey of Azure.
+A compilation of notes, and scripts.